 Exposure occurs at multiple points in the plumbing trade:

-Maintenance and repair: Removing and replacing asbestos gaskets, repacking valve stems, or patching deteriorating pipe insulation generated significant fiber release.
+Maintenance and repair: Removing and replacing contaminated gaskets, repacking valve stems, or patching deteriorating pipe insulation generated significant fiber release.
 Plumbers working in confined spaces (crawlspaces, utility tunnels, basement mechanical rooms) faced concentrated exposure.

 "The worst exposures were always during renovation jobs.
 You'd go into a 1960s office building scheduled for gut renovation, and the mechanical contractor would say, 'Rip out all the old pipe and insulation.'
 We didn't have negative-pressure enclosures, we didn't have respirators half the time, and the foreman was just trying to stay on schedule.
 You'd be cutting through pipe insulation with a hacksaw, dust everywhere, no gloves, no mask.
 That's when the fiber concentrations were the highest," explains Yvette Abrego, whose cases have included dozens of pipefitters with mesothelioma from renovation work.